I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 The Sunken Courtyard West is southwest of the Sunken Courtyard North.
 "Is it a coincidence that this western apex of the Courtyard is the only one retaining some semblance of its original purpose?
 A flight of steps leads southward and up to what looks like an old workshop."

 A person can be poisoned or unpoisoned.
-Every turn when the player is poisoned: if the location is the Sanctum Sanctorum begin; now the player is unpoisoned; say "With profound relief you realise that entrance into sanctuary has purged your blood of poison."; stop; end if; decrease the strength of the player by 1;if the strength of the player < 5, say "You feel weakened by some inner corruption.
+Every turn when the player is poisoned: if the location is the Sanctum Sanctorum begin; now the player is unpoisoned; say "With profound relief you realise that entrance into sanctuary has purged your blood of poison."; stop; end if; decrease the strength of the player by 1; if the strength of the player < 5, say "You feel weakened by some inner corruption.
 Only the peace of sanctuary can cure this."; if the player is killed, end the game saying "You have been poisoned".

 The Apothecary's Workshop is above Sunken Courtyard West.
 The Apothecary's Workshop is south of Sunken Courtyard West.
 "Many hundreds of tiny bright eyes follow you from the shadows of this ancient workshop, which seems once to have been where the local apothecary mixed, ground and filtered his wares.
 At least, that was his day job; you have a sneaking suspicion that his hobby may have been the collection of exotic species of spiders..."
 A closed openable trapped transparent container called the glass bottle is in the Workshop.
 "Most of the detritus is rubbish, and almost surely deadly to touch, but a glass bottle with a scroll inside it catches your eye."
 In the glass bottle is a scroll called the cobwebbed scroll.
 The inscribed spell of the cobwebbed scroll is web.
 Instead of opening the bottle, say "There is no obvious way to open the bottle short of breaking it."
 Instead of attacking the bottle for the first time, say "As you heft the bottle, ready to smash it, you notice a tiny red spider inside - just for a moment - and, although it vanishes almost at once, it gives you pause for thought."
 Instead of attacking the bottle: now the player is poisoned; now the cobwebbed scroll is in the location; remove the bottle from play; say "As the bottle smashes almost into powder - the glass must be ancient - and the cobwebbed scroll falls out, you notice an almost imperceptible stinging sensation on your forearm."
 After dropping the bottle, say "Miraculously, it doesn't break."